Freemasonry and The Lewis

 As appearing at http://www.anandgholap.net/Hidden_Life_In_Freemasonry-CWL.htm

-The Lewis Medallion (shown to the right) signifies consecutive generations of Freemasons.
+The Lewis Medallion (shown below) signifies consecutive generations of Freemasons.
 As another consecutive generation of son is Initiated another 'ribbon' is added to the Medallion.